m4ttgit/solar-sphere-connect/memory-bank/systemPatterns.md

 **Component Relationships:**

-*   App.tsx is the main application component.
+*   App.tsx is the main application component with routing for all pages including the new contact form and admin inquiry management.
 *   NavBar and Footer are used for navigation and footer elements.
-*   AdminLayout and AdminSidebar provide the layout for admin pages.
+*   AdminLayout and AdminSidebar provide the layout for admin pages, including the new inquiry management section.
 *   UserAdminManager manages user administration functionality.
+*   ContactPage handles customer inquiries with form submission and validation.
+*   InquiryPage provides admin interface for managing contact form submissions.

 **Critical Implementation Paths:**

 *   Authentication flow using AuthContext.
 *   Theme management using ThemeContext.
 *   Data fetching and management using Supabase client.
+*   Contact form submission via Supabase Edge Functions with email notifications.
+*   Admin inquiry management with CRUD operations for customer messages.